Strong 1-boundedness, $L^2$-Betti numbers, algebraic soficity, and graph products: Algebraic soficity preserved by graph products

+In this section, we show that the graph product of algebraically sofic tracial $*$-algebras is algebraically sofic.
+In order to obtain the Galois bounded microstates for the graph product from Galois bounded microstates for the individual algebras, we use a construction based on conjugation by random permutation matrices from \cite{AIMSuperTeamI} (stated as Theorem \ref{thm: permutation model} below); this is the analog of Charlesworth and Collins' construction in the unitary case \cite{CC2021}, and the proof uses a similar technique as in the free case studied by \cite{ACDGM2021}.

-Since we will be attempting to model graph products, we will need to force certain matrices to commute with each other, and certain matrices to be asymptotically free.
-We will accomplish this by taking the models in a tensor product of several copies of $M_N(\bC)$, with matrices having only scalar components in certain tensor factors; in this way we can ensure that matrices which are meant to commute do so.
+To model graph products, we will need to force certain matrices to commute with each other, and certain matrices to be asymptotically free.
+As in \cite{CC2021}, we will accomplish this by taking the models in a tensor product of several copies of $M_N(\bC)$, with matrices having only scalar components in certain tensor factors; in this way we can ensure that matrices which are meant to commute do so.
 Heuristically, the index set of this tensor product will be a finite set of \emph{strings}.
-Given a subalgebra of this larger product formed by replacing some of the tensor factors with copies of $1_N\bC$, we will think of its elements as corresponding to collections of beads on the strings where the algebra has a non-trivial factor.
+Given a subalgebra of this larger product formed by replacing some of the tensor factors with copies of $\bC I_N$, we will think of its elements as corresponding to collections of beads on the strings where the algebra has a non-trivial factor.
 Two algebras commute, then, if the beads representing their elements can slide past each other on this collection of strings.
 For more detail on this picture, refer to \cite[\S3.2]{CC2021} or more generally \cite{MR2651902}.

-The vertex set in a graph product we will think of as a set of \emph{colours}, so matrices will have a colour based on which vertex algebra they are approximating an element of.
-The information of which tensor factors of a matrix are allowed to be non-scalar is determined by its colour.
-We will choose our set of strings and the assignments of colours to sets of strings in such a way that matrices will share a string in common precisely when the graph product structure insists that the algebras they are modelling should be freely independent.
+The information of which tensor factors of a matrix are allowed to be non-scalar is determined by the vertex it corresponds to.
+We will choose our set of strings and the assignments of vertices to sets of strings in such a way that matrices will share a string in common precisely when the graph product structure insists that the algebras they are modelling should be freely independent.
+Given a prescribed finite graph $\cG$ it is always possible to choose a set $\cS$ and a relation $\sstrc$ with this with this property; one approach was given in \cite[Section 3.1]{CC2021}.

-It will be convenient to implicitly attach the index to each factor and suppress the isomorphisms required to permute the elements, and moreover to make the inclusion of a tensor product over a smaller set into that of a larger set implicit by adding several copies of $\bC$.
-To wit, given finite sets $S \subseteq T$ we will often take the embedding